Dodo Mobile Phone Plans Review

 $19.90 Regular Plan Compared

-Under $20 for 3GB is a good deal for many, but signing up for a 12 month contract to get that deal may not be.
+Under $20 for 6GB is a good deal at pretty much any angle, but signing up for a 12 month contract to get that deal may not be.
 Other providers – in the month-to-month space – may be able to provide more data for similar amounts of money.
 You’ll have to weigh up if that 12 month contract is worth it; what looks like a good deal now could be ho-hum in even a few months’ time!
 Providers worth keeping an eye out for here are Moose Mobile, Jeenee Mobile and in the prepaid space Coles Mobile.

 $29.90 Medium Plan Compared